 Why do people live close to volcanoes?

 Volcanoes have a wide range of effects on humans.
 These can be problematic or beneficial.
-It is usually the destructive nature of volcanoes which is more widely documented.
+It is usually the destructive nature of volcanoes that is more widely documented.
 However, many people rely on volcanoes for their everyday survival.
 Today, many millions of people live close to volcanoes for this very reason.

 The video below features the Blue Lagoon, a geothermal spa in Iceland.
 It is one of Iceland’s most popular tourist attractions.